mad-finance/escrow-contracts/README.md

 forge script script/WithdrawFees.s.sol:WithdrawFees --rpc-url mumbai --broadcast -vvvv
 ```

+## Deployment

+1. Be sure to set correct last bounty id for your chain id
-in ILensProtocol its recommended to change the Types import to `import {Types} from '../../contracts/libraries/constants/Types.sol';` before deploying because otherwise verification messes up.
+2. In ILensProtocol change the Types import to `import {Types} from '../../contracts/libraries/constants/Types.sol';` before deploying because otherwise polygonscan verification messes up.
+3. Run the deploy script
+4. Set contract as verified on MadSBT contract so rewards can be distributed

 ## Bounties in depth